 Perhaps if they had higher quality equipment and software, it would take less time to produce a part that didn't require additional attention before it could be used in your project?

 Cheaper precision parts engineering in the long run

 Choosing the supplier who gets precision parts engineered correctly, first time, makes perfect sense.
 Cheap with mistakes is a false economy.

-Your current suppliers are pretty good but if they are not great it might be time to look for someone new.
-Take the four minute test!
+Your current suppliers may be pretty good but if they aren't great it's time to look for someone new.

 Click the image below to take the four minute quiz now: